SasView/sasview/src/sans/models/media/model_functions.rst

 the ellipsoid is large (ie, if *X* << 1 or *X* >> 1), when the *S(q)* - which assumes spheres - will not in any case be valid.

-If SANS data are in absolute units, and the SLDs are correct, then *scale* should be the total volume fraction of the "outer particle".
+If SAS data are in absolute units, and the SLDs are correct, then *scale* should be the total volume fraction of the "outer particle".
 When *S(q)* is introduced this moves to the *S(q)* volume fraction, and *scale* should then be 1.0, or contain some other units conversion factor (for example, if you have SAXS data).